KripaKadel/TS-Autoparts/README.md

 - **Uniqueness:** Each admin must have a unique email and phone number.
 - **Mandatory:** name, email, phone number, password.
 ### 2.Users
-- A user has a username, full name, email, password, phone number.
+- A user has a  full name, email, password, phone number.
 - A user can browse products, add products to the cart, place orders, book garage services, and leave reviews for products and mechanics.
 - A user can book appointments for garage services by selecting an available time slot.
 - A user can give ratings and reviews for both products they have purchased and mechanics who provided services.
 - **Uniqueness:** Each user must have a unique email and phone number.
-- **Mandatory:** username, full name, email, password, phone number.
+- **Mandatory:**  full name, email, password, phone number.
 - **Optional:** profile image.
 ### 3.Mechanic
 - A mechanic has name, email, phone number, password.